sindhujas-dev/sindhujas-dev/README.md

 - **Eagle Scout** — Led a community service project to construct 8 sensory/motor skill boards for elementary students with learning disabilities

 ---

+## Extracurriculars, Hobbies, & Interests
+- 🧶 Crocheting in my free time (especially mini plushies!)
+- 👩‍💻 Member of Women in Computer Science (WiCS) at Stony Brook
+- 🧠 Learning about tech-for-good, accessibility, and health technology

+---

 <!--

 ## 🚀 Featured Projects